lukewaring/east-one/README.md

 ## Features

 - Users can view information about the business and its products
-- Users can purchase coffee through the Buy Coffee page and individual product pages
+- Users can purchase coffee through the "Buy Coffee" page and individual product pages
-- Business owner pays no fixed costs to operate the site and only a 2% Snipcart fee on purchases
+- Business owner pays no fixed costs to operate the site and a 2% Snipcart fee on sales

 ## Roadmap